Great Depression Pay Warrants

 | /

-• Ships in 3 - 6 days within the US.
+• Delivery in 3 - 6 days.
 Orders over $50 ship free!

 • Your purchase will match the quality of the items shown.

-Origin: Issued by the city of Charleston, South Carolina at the height of the Great Depression, these pay warrants could be exchanged for goods at local shops; merchants would turn them in at set times during the year for cash.
+Issued by the city of Charleston, South Carolina at the height of the Great Depression, these pay warrants could be exchanged for goods at local shops; merchants would turn them in at set times during the year for cash.
 These have been "canceled," cut to make sure they would not be re-used.
 Each purchase includes a $1, $5, and a $10 pay warrant.

 From October 29, 1929 until the beginning of the Second World War, the industrialized world suffered through the longest and deepest economic downturn in its history.
 The Great Depression was a perfect storm of speculative busts, bank failures, widespread deflation, mass unemployment, and overall financial hardship that lasted for almost exactly a decade.
 The global gross domestic product fell by a staggering 15 percent.
 Half the banks in the United States failed.
 Unemployment soared to record levels.